ShadowZarina/react-fight-pomodoro/README.md

 # react-fight-pomodoro
-A variation of the classic Pomodoro timer where your time helps your soldiers fight off armies of monsters!
+A variation of the classic Pomodoro timer where your time helps upgrade your character to fight off monsters!